1601-mma2013/SLEEPING-POD/README.md

 ## 1. Research
 ### a.
 Scope
-Define project goals and schedule
+## objectives

-1. objectives
+#Seperate sleeping pod in a campus for female and male student to take a rest during the break/ gap one hour
-  *Seperate sleeping pod in a campus for female and male student to take a rest during the break/ gap one hour before the next class.
+  before the next class.
-*will be able to recharge their minds after a restful nap in the new sleep pod located on campus.
+#will be able to recharge their minds after a restful nap in the new sleep pod located on campus.